slashdd/charm-keystone/README.md

 '0' is the staged key, that will be the next primary.
 Other keys are secondary keys.

-New tokens are only ever generated from the primary key, whilst they secondary keys are used to validate existing tokens.
-The staging key is not used to generate tokens, but can be used to validate tokens as the staging key might be the new primary key on the master due to a rotation and the keys have not yet been synchronised across all the units.
+New tokens are only ever generated from the primary key, whilst the secondary keys are used to validate existing tokens.
+The staging key is not used to generate tokens but can be used to validate tokens as the staging key might be the new primary key on the master due to a rotation and the keys have not yet been synchronised across all the units.

 Fernet keys need to be rotated at periodic intervals, and the keys need to be synchronised to each of the other keystone units.
-Keys should only be rotated on the master keystone unit, and must be synchronised *before* they are rotated again.  *Over rotation* occurs if a unit rotates its keys such that there is no suitable decoding key on another unit that can decode a token that has been generated on the master.
+Keys should only be rotated on the master keystone unit and must be synchronised *before* they are rotated again.  *Over rotation* occurs if a unit rotates its keys such that there is no suitable decoding key on another unit that can decode a token that has been generated on the master.
 This happens if two key rotations are done on the